Nastel/TNT4J/README.md

 <b>NOTE:</b> TNT4J uses NTP natively to synchronize times across servers to enable cross server event correlation in time.
 To enable NTP time synchronization define java property `-Dtnt4j.time.server=ntp-server:123`.

 <b>TIP:</b> Developers should use `TimeServer.currentTimeMillis()` instead of `System.currentTimeMillis()` to obtain time adjusted to NTP time.
 TNT4J also maintains a microsecond resolution clock using `Useconds.CURRENT.get()` which the number of microseconds between the current time and midnight, January 1, 1970 UTC (NTP adjusted).
-TNT4J automatically measures and adjusts clock drift between NTP, `System.currentTimeMillis()` and `System.nanoTime()` clocks.
+TNT4J automatically measures and adjusts clock drift between NTP, `System.currentTimeMillis()` and `System.nanoTime()` clocks to ensure accurate microsecond precision/accuracy timing spanning VMs, devices, servers, geo locations.

 ### Logging Statistics
 TNT4J keeps detailed statistics about logging activities.
 Each logger instance maintains counts of logged events, messages, errors, overhead in usec and more.
 Do you know the overhead of your logging framework on your application?